PuZZleDucK/Inclusivity-2020-January/slides/slide6.md

 - Pre Promoting
 - Promoting at Event
+- Collaborating with other groups

 Note:
+Outreach

 Would we want materials for before the event or at the event?

 What kinds of promotions materials would we prepare and share?

+Could we run this in conjunction with LUV or CCHS or others?

+Or in conjunction with schools or unis?

 ---